kptdev/kpt/site/reference/pkg/get/README.md

   Defines which strategy should be used to update the package.
 It defaults to 'resource-merge'.

-    * resource-merge: perform a structural comparison of the original / updated resources, and merge the changes into the local package.
+    * resource-merge: Perform a structural comparison of the original / updated resources, and merge the changes into the local package.
-    * fast-forward: fail without updating if the local package was modified since it was fetched.
+    * fast-forward: Fail without updating if the local package was modified since it was fetched.
     * force-delete-replace: Wipe all the local changes to the package and replace it with the remote version.